CITY DOG GOES TO MACON, GEORGIA

 But, though I might have liked to have been, I wasn’t confined to Burke Mansion because many places in town were welcoming of my kind, thankfully.

 We walked around downtown, stopping at Just Tap’d for a couple of beers.

-We went hiking up on the mounds at Ocmulgee National Monument, where I got to let down my hair and run like the champion sprinter that I am.
+We went hiking up on the mounds at Ocmulgee Mounds National Historical Park, where I got to let down my hair and run like the champion sprinter that I am.